 No, the portal only contains gene-level data.
 Data for different isoforms of a given gene are merged.
 Raw and probe-level data for data sets are available via NCBI GEO, dbGaP or through the GDC.
 See the cancer type description on the main query page or refer to the original publication for links to the raw data.

-For mRNA and microRNA expression data, we typically compute the relative expression of an individual gene and tumor to the gene's expression distribution in a reference population.
+For mRNA and microRNA expression data, we typically compute the relative expression of an individual gene in a tumor sample to the gene's expression distribution in a reference population of samples.
 That reference population is all samples that are diploid for the gene in question (by default for mRNA), or normal samples (when specified, currently only in Prostate Adenocarcinoma (MSKCC, Cancer Cell 2010)), or all profiled samples .
 The returned value indicates the number of standard deviations away from the mean of expression in the reference population (Z-score).
 The normalization method is described here.
 Please note that the expression results by querying a gene with the default setting (z-score threshold of 2) oftentimes are not meaningful.
 Since the z-scores were usually calculated compared to other tumor samples, high or low expression does not necessarily mean that the gene is expressed irregularly in tumors.
 The data is useful for correlation analysis, for example, pick a threshold based on overall expression (using Plots tab) and compare survival data between expression high and low groups.

 No, we currently do not store any expression data from normal tissue samples in our system.